kLaz3r/potter-wiki/README.md

 Displays characters and spells from API: https://hp-api.herokuapp.com/

-Deployed on Netlify at: https://harrypotter-wiki.netlify.app/
+Deployed on Vercel at: https://potter-wiki-five.vercel.app/